Presenting the Australian New Wave: 10 bold and provocative films that put Australian cinema on the world stage in the 1970s and 80s.

 These films are held in the NFSA collection.

 Bookings are essential for all ticketed events.
-Learn about measures we have in place to keep you COVID-safe here.
-See the ACT Government COVID-19 website for more information.
+See our Visit Us page for more venue information.

 Be rewarded for every paid screening, event or exhibition at the NFSA every time you visit.
 Your seventh visit is free.
 More details on Club NFSA at our Ticketing page.